BAA-Studios/CastFORM/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/BAA-Studios/CastFORM/total)

 **CastFORM** is an easy-to-use Pokémon TCG Deck Registration Sheet generator.
 **CastFORM** offers an elegant graphical interface for filling in Pokémon deck lists for tournaments, and creates beautiful PDFs from user input.
+This reduces the likelihood of human errors associated with filling out of forms by hand, and also integrates well with existing players' workflows, given the popularity of deck strings (of various formats) in the Pokémon TCG community.

 This project is based on [Brandon Nguyen's](https://github.com/Bratah123) CLI Python script that served a similar purpose. **CastFORM** was spearheaded in response to the high demand for a user-friendly program in his local TCG community, most of whom were not comfortable with CLI tools.